 Education: People With Some College Education Cheat the Most

-Similar to political views, it seems your level of education could also indicate how likely you are to cheat.
-15% of confessed cheaters had a high school diploma or less, 16% had completed one or more college degrees, and 18% had attained some college education.
+The extent of one’s education seems to impact the likelihood of cheating.
+Of those who confessed to cheating, 15% had a high school diploma or less, 16% had obtained one or more college degrees, and 18% had some college education.

 Economic Independence: Financially-Dependent Men Cheat the Most

-A study by the American Sociological Association showed that in heterosexual relationships, the spouse who earns less is more likely to cheat.
-15% of financially-dependent husbands will cheat on their wives.
-Men are least likely to cheat when they earn 70% of their household’s combined income.
+A study by the American Sociological Association shows that in heterosexual relationships, the partner who earns less is more likely to cheat.
+15% of husbands who are financially dependent on their wives are prone to infidelity.
+However, men are less likely to cheat when they earn 70% of the total household income.

 The same study showed that just 5% of women cheat when they are economically reliant on their spouses.
 The more a woman contributes to her household’s total income, the less likely she is to cheat.

-Ashley Madison, a dating site for married people, ran a study to find out which professions have the most cheaters.
-It revealed that people in these jobs are most likely to cheat: retail and hospitality (8% of men and 9% of women), information technology (12% of men and 8% of women), entrepreneurs (11% of each sex), medicine (5% of men and 23% of women), and trades (29% of men and 4% of women).
+According to a study by Ashley Madison, a dating site for married individuals, the professions with the highest rates of infidelity include retail and hospitality (8% of men and 9% of women), information technology (12% of men and 8% of women), entrepreneurship (11% for both genders), medicine (5% of men and 23% of women), and trades (29% of men and 4% of women).

 Sexual Preference: Heterosexual Marriages Experience the Most Infidelity

-The Rockway Institute, a center for LGBT research and public policy in California, published a report stating that young LGBT people “want to spend their adult life in long-term relationships raising children.”
-80% of the young people surveyed expected to be in monogamous relationships after age 30.
+The Rockway Institute, a California-based center for LGBT research and public policy, released a report indicating that young LGBT people express a desire to build enduring partnerships and raise families in their adult years.
+According to the survey, approximately 80% of the respondents in this demographic anticipate being in committed, monogamous relationships beyond the age of 30.

 Race: Conflicting Data